 According to U.S. laws, foreigners, non-resident aliens, their spouses, and other dependents can apply for an ITIN as soon as they are eligible to pay federal taxes.

 If you are a non-resident living in the U.S. and do not have an SSN or ITIN, it is highly recommended to get the ITN as soon as possible.
 When compared to the SSN, it is quite simple to apply for an ITIN.
 Obtaining an ITIN can help you in an array of ways—build your credit score, pay taxes, get a U.S. driver’s license, secure a loan, and so on.

 Here is how you can get an ITIN number:

-Although can find competitive rates from credit unions and banks, there are various online lenders that offer the lowest rates, especially to creditworthy borrowers.
-What’s more, not only online lenders offer the best rates, they can also provide you with a loan even when your credit score is low, even as low as 580.
+Although you can find competitive rates from credit unions and banks, there are various online lenders that offer the lowest rates, especially to creditworthy borrowers.
+What’s more, not only can online lenders offer the best rates, they can also provide you with a loan even when your credit score is low, even as low as 580.

 Depending on the loan, different payment options are available to pay back the loan.
 Apart from the payment options, you also have to take into consideration the interest rates and the fees associated with loans.

 Make sure to evaluate everything and to read all of the contracts carefully before you actually decide to obtain the loan.
 Also, make sure to shop around for different lenders and not take the first offer!
 Sometimes you’ll find there are better offers out there than what you first find.

 You have applied for your loan as a nonresident and now all that is left to do is wait for the authorization.

 It can take up to 48 hours for you to receive a loan approval confirmation—it all depends on the individual institution.
 Once your loan is accepted and you receive the money, make sure to stay on top of your repayments.
 In order to not forget your monthly payments, we recommend setting up automatic online bank payments.
 Doing this will help you stay on top of payments without having to worry about it each month!